Drug Addiction Recovery

 III.
 Try Harder

 Some people can try harder and succeed.
 God bless them.
-Managing drug addiction recovery is serious work and if somebody can “cut back” or stop using on their own power, that’s much to their credit.
-But most people can’t.
-The finger pointers will say it’s because of a lack of will power, or a weakness of character.
+Managing an addiction recovery is serious work and if somebody can cut back or stop using on their own power, thats much to their credit.
+But most people cant.
+The finger pointers will say its because of a lack of will power, or a weakness of character.
 They say those who use drugs are evil people.
 However, if one were to examine the other side of the issue and look at the addiction in terms of an alteration of brain chemistry, rendering some individuals powerless because of a chronic brain disease, then effort alone seems unrealistic.

 The failure can be caused for a variety of reasons.
 The cycle has come full circle, because something happened.
 Perhaps in a moment of weakness a person took a hit off a crack pipe, or they experienced a traumatic event that was just too much to handle, or any one a thousand reasons prompted them to use again.
 They are back where they started and they need help.